 - 5.1.1 The Environmental Health Service Manager is responsible for the overall monitoring of the service and works closely with the Lead Food Officer.
 In general terms the service is monitored internally in accordance with Standard Operating Procedure (SOP) CT04.
 The practical arrangements include the following - Review of premises inspection records - Observed and accompanied inspections - Periodic reviews of policies and procedures - Weekly team meetings - Programmed work is monitored against targets - Reactive work is monitored with reference to response time and closure of service requests - One-to-ones between the Environmental Health Service Manager and Officers - Peer review and consistency exercises led by the CPFSG - Peer review and consistency exercises led by the FSA - 5.1.1.
 There are several SOPs which cover the different aspects of the service.
-They are subject to on-going review to reflect changes in the code of practice, practice guidance, FHRS Brand Standard and changes within the service structure that were finalised in January 2023. - 5.1.2.
-Monthly data on the number of food hygiene inspections undertaken is reported monthly to the Operations Board as it is identified as a performance indicator in the Corporate Plan.
+They are subject to on-going review to reflect changes in the code of practice, practice guidance and FHRS Brand Standard.

-5.1.3.
+- 5.1.2.
+Monthly data on the number of food hygiene inspections undertaken is reported monthly to the Operations Board as it is identified as a performance indicator in the Corporate Plan. - 5.1.3.
 Quarterly monitoring reports will be prepared for Licensing and Protection Committee.
-The activities reported on have been more clearly defined for 2023-24 and are presented in Appendix 1.
+The activities reported on are presented in Appendix 1.
 A breakdown will be provided of programmed inspections and additional indicators have been added for the number of requests for export certificates.
-The predicted activity for infectious disease control has been significantly reduced to reflect that since the pandemic fewer notifications are coming through from the UK Health Security Agency and minor adjustments have been made to other levels of predicted activity.